colomboluke/bracket-maker/src/Brainstorm.md

 7. Repeat steps 1-6 for the next round if necessary
    8. We recurse until we are left with 1 match.

+BUGS:
+- Match IDs not starting from 0

 TODO:
 - Have PlayBracketPage render the bracket, and make each match clickable
   - Upon click the VotingScreen pops up